Dev-Dami/miniparse/docs/walkthrough.md

 ## Adapters (Speech Processing)

 The adapters layer provides high-level APIs for specific use cases.
-The speech processing adapter is particularly interesting:
+The speech processing adapter offers:

+- Removal of filler words from transcribed speech
+- Detection and correction of repetitions
+- Identification and fixing of stuttered words

 ```typescript
 // src/adapters/speech.ts